Amyloidosis: Heart

-Amyloid deposition in the heart can cause both diastolic and systolic heart failure.
+The heart is one of the organs most commonly affected by AL amyloidosis.Amyloid deposition in the heart can cause both diastolic and systolic heart failure.
 EKG changes may be present, showing low voltage and conduction abnormalities like atrioventricular block or sinus node dysfunction.
 On echocardiography, the heart shows a restrictive filling pattern, with normal to mildly reduced systolic function.
 AA amyloidosis usually spares the heart.
 Cardiac amyloidosis can present with symptoms of heart failure including shortness of breath, fatigue, and edema.
 As cardiac amyloidosis progresses, the amyloid deposition can affect the heart's ability to pump and fill blood as well as its ability to maintain normal rhythm, which leads to worsening heart function and decline in people's quality of life.

 Nervous system

-People with amyloidosis do not get central nervous system involvement but can develop sensory and autonomic neuropathies.
+People with amyloidosis may have central nervous system involvement, along with peripheral involvement which causes sensory and autonomic neuropathies.
 Sensory neuropathy develops in a symmetrical pattern and progresses in a distal to proximal manner.
 Autonomic neuropathy can present as orthostatic hypotension but may manifest more gradually with nonspecific gastrointestinal symptoms like constipation, nausea, or early satiety.
+Amyloidosis of the central nervous system can have more severe and systemic presentations that may include life-threatening arrhythmias, cardiac failure, malnutrition, infection, or death.

 Neuropathic presentation can depend on the etiology of amyloidosis.
 People with amyloidosis may experience dysfunction in various organ systems depending on the location and extent of nervous system involvement.
 For example, peripheral neuropathy can cause erectile dysfunction, incontinence and constipation, pupillary dysfunction, and sensory loss depending on the distribution of amyloidosis along different peripheral nerves.
-Amyloidosis of the central nervous system can have more severe and systemic presentations that may include life-threatening arrhythmias, cardiac failure, malnutrition, infection, or death.